Instances of your application classes must implement the interface

 is intended to

-write fields of the declaring class to the ObjectOutput
+write fields of the declaring class to the ObjectOutput instance.
+As an

 effect, values of these fields are stored in JOB.
 The implementation of